 Rhumbline Core Bond Pooled Trust is managed to match the return of the Bloomberg Barclays Aggregate U.S. Bond index through investment in substantially all bonds contained in that index.
 Rhumbline Advisors Limited Partnership is the Trust's investment manager.
 State Street Bank and Trust Company is the trustee and provides custodial and record-keeper services.
-The annual financial reports were audited by BKD LLP, CPAs & Advisors.
+The annual financial reports were audited by FORVIS, LLP.

-Brandywine Global Investment Management Trust (the Trust).
+Brandywine Global Opportunistic Fixed Income Fund (BGOFIF) is a separate portfolio of the Brandywine Global Investment Management Trust (the Trust).
 The Trust was organized on May 1, 2006 by Brandywine Global Investment Management, LLC, a corporation organized under the laws of the state of Delaware and registered as an investment advisor under the Investment Advisor Act of 1940, amended.
-BGOFIF was organized with the objective of achieving interest income, long-term capital appreciation by investing in U.S. fixed income, and non-U.S. developed and emerging markets sovereign debt securities.
-Annual financial statements of BGOFIF were audited by Kreischer Miller with the trustee of the fund, BNY Mellon, providing custodial and recordkeeping services.
+BGOFIF was organized with the objective of achieving interest income, long-term capital appreciation by investing in U.S. fixed income and non-U.S. developed and emerging markets sovereign debt securities.
+Annual financial statements of BGOFIF were audited by Kreischer Miller with the trustee of the fund, BNY Mellon, providing custodial and all accounting services.